What Type of License Should I Apply For?

 Do you hold a valid comparable license from another state and have you worked under it for three (3) years?

 If you answered "yes" to this question, you could qualify for a temporary license.
 A temporary license is valid for one (1) year of employment.
 This enables out-of-state applicants to seek and obtain employment in the Commonwealth while they work to take and pass all required MTEL tests.

 Please note that passing all required MTEL tests or failed MTEL results will not qualify you for the temporary license.

-- Do you hold a valid comparable license from another state and have you worked under it for three (3) out-of-the-past-seven (7)-years or have you completed one (1) of the following:
+- Do you hold a valid comparable license from another state or have you completed one (1) of the following:

 - A 'traditional' higher education state/jurisdiction-approved educator preparation program outside of Massachusetts?